mwcremer/dnd-bx/combined.md

 >
 >During the research and writing of this book, I noticed (indeed, for the first time!) that there are ambiguities, omissions, and even contradictions in several areas of the original Expert rules.
 The rules for water vessels and stronghold construction are especially bad, in this regard.
 As one of the aims of the B/X Essentials line is the presentation of a clarified rule set, I did not feel comfortable simply presenting these ambiguous and contradictory rules "as-is".
 The rules you will find in this book thus contain my own slight reworkings, in an attempt to resolve the problems present in the original books.
 While I have made a great effort to update these rules in a sensible and consistent way, cleaving as closely as possible to the original rules, other interpretations and untanglings of the original rules are certainly possible.

+This version was created by converting the RTF files to Markdown then combining them into a single document.
+I have taken the liberty of rearranging the sections to match the presentation found in the _Rules Cyclopedia_ and _The Classic Dungeons & Dragons Game_.

 # Creating a Character

 ## <a name="character_creation"></a> Character Creation Checklist